RosesRos/RosesRos/README.md

 # :man_technologist: **Hi there** 👋

-Hello! **I'm Fabio**, web developer JavaScript and Python, UX/UI Design.
+Hello! **I'm Fabio**, web developer JavaScript and PHP, UX/UI Design.
 I am enthusiastic about programming languages ​​and obsessed with the quality of the code.
 I am also very responsible when carrying out design work.
 I read literature, watch educational videos and constantly develop in the field of programming

 ## **WELCOME TO MY PROFILE PAGE**
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\